-Lana spent more than a decade doing what she loved: making people feel seen, building relationships one appointment at a time, and running a chair that became a career.
+Lana spent more than a decade doing what she loved: making people feel seen, building relationships one appointment at a time, running a chair that became a career.
 She was good at the craft.
 What she wasn't good at — what nobody had given her the tools to be good at — was the business of it.

 The messages scattered across four platforms.
 The client who confirmed on Instagram but whose name she couldn't match to a face.
 The month where she made more than she ever had and somehow still felt broke.
 The hours spent on admin work that had nothing to do with hair.
 None of that was unique to her.
 It was the industry.